Click here to listen to a reading of this blog: |

-‘Gluten-free’ is a phrase I’m sure you’ve seen a lot lately.
-It seems to be the latest popular diet to be on, but why?
+‘Gluten-free’ is a phrase I’m sure you’ve seen a lot in the thyroid community.

 If you have hypothyroidism, specifically Hashimoto’s, it’s worth knowing why so many thyroid patients report that being gluten-free helps them.

-A common symptom of this autoimmune disease is gluten sensitivity.
+A common symptom of this autoimmune disease may be gluten sensitivity.

 Did you know that you could be sensitive to gluten i.e. have it still cause you symptoms or problems, but not be Coeliac?